What are the Worst Cats for Allergies? The Answer Might Surprise You!

 - Consult with an allergist

 When dealing with cat allergies, choosing the right breed can make a significant difference in your quality of life.
-While Persian, Maine Coon, Himalayan, and British Shorthair cats are among the worst cats for allergies, understanding why these breeds are problematic can help you make an informed decision about pet ownership.
+While Persian, Maine Coon, Himalayan, and British Shorthair cats are among the worst cats for allergies, understanding why these breeds are problematic can help.